M-F 9AM-7PM Closed Sun. +1.3015290343

 This is a very intimate service yet can be shared with your closest butterfly girlfriends during a ladies night in, retreat, bridal shower, rest & relaxation day, or just because.
 You are fully sealed in the sauna cape and the only part of your body exposed is your neck and feet.
 There is no underwear worn during the vaginal steaming service.
 While many women prefer to be naked under the sauna cape, some only remove their underwear under the cape; others prefer to wear a long skirt under the cape, the degree of modesty is never compromised and it’s totally your decision.
-This is a full body detox, the room is heated to warm temperatures which induce sweat; I recommend a change of dry clothing if you intend to keep any garments on under your cape.
+This is a full body detox, the room is heated to a gentle temperature which induce sweat.; I recommend a change of dry clothing if you intend to keep any garments on under your cape.

 6. What herbs are used in the vaginal steaming sessions?

 Herbs commonly used in vaginal steaming are included in our combination blends: Burdock leaf, Yarrow, Red Clover, Red Raspberry, Dandelion and many more.
 Our specific lists of herbal blends are not currently available at this time while I conduct a comparison in a placebo-controlled trial to accept medical insurance.
 If there is a concern about an allergy to a specific herb it should be discussed and submitted on your client intake form prior to your scheduled appointment.

 7. Who SHOULD NOT do a vaginal steam?